Xyxyxx/RHREU2020/README.md

 # RHREU2020
-Code from the 2020 Rose-Hulman mathematics REU, written over the course of 8 weeks.
+Code from the 2020 Rose-Hulman mathematics REU over spatial graph embeddings.

 Includes simulations for the uniform random polygon model as well as book representations of K_6 and other connected graphs.